robertvokac/time-calc/Readme.md

 ### .tc/test.txt
 If file test.txt exists, then user is not asked for start time and overtime.
 Instead, the values in files starttime.txt and overtime.txt are used.

-This file can be also used to define custom current time - for testing purposes.

 ### ./tc/timecalc.conf

 Configuration is stored here.